jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 ### Set up an L2VPN connection
 To create an l2vpn connection between two routers (we perform these in our [video](https://youtu.be/UkHj9OgHHyo) which you can use a reference):

-- **Establish a NETCONF connection** between Frinx ODL and each of the two routers between which the L2VPN will be configured.
+#### Establish a NETCONF connection

-  - To do this, use Postman REST calls: `NETCONF connection/connect pe1` (for router 1) and `NETCONF connection/connect pe2` (for router 2):
+This is between Frinx ODL and each of the two routers which we'll use for the L2VPN.

-  - Configure the call `NETCONF connection/connect pe1` according to your setup for router 1:
+- Use Postman REST calls: `NETCONF connection/connect pe1` (for router 1) and `NETCONF connection/connect pe2` (for router 2):

-    - *Body:* In the call body, edit the fields according to your setup:
+- First edit the body of the call `NETCONF connection/connect pe1` according to your setup for router 1:

 ```json
 {